viadeo/kasper-framework/doc/source/guide/2_defining_a_domain/5_defining_an_event_system.rst

         }

         private void helloWorld(){
-            LOGGER.info("A HelloWorld call has been triggered by scheduler : " + this.id);
+            LOGGER.info("A HelloWorld call has been triggered by scheduler");
         }
     }